 The sporting user groups and the facilities they use are identified for the purposes of providing a context for the study.
 The specific site areas, which refer to discrete components of the study and users, will be further referenced below.
-The study also consulted with clubs from outside of the study area being Kalamunda Districts Hockey Club (KDHC) and Forrestfield Flyers Tee ball Club (FFTBC).
+The study also consulted with clubs from outside of the study area being Kalamunda Districts Hockey Club (KDHC) and Forrestfield Flyers Tee ball Club (FFTBC) with regard to the Foothills Men's Shed development.
 The study does not include HPRC, although the adjoining changing facilities which support Forrestfield United Football Club (FUFC) are included.
+As the HPMP Stage 2, focuses on the co-location of user groups within the designated study area, further planning of the site may still be required to be undertaken by the City in the future for areas not included in this study area.